-In this guest blogging case study, I’ll show you a strategy we used to help marketing solutions provider Seraph Science to:
+In this guest blogging case study, I’ll show you a strategy we used to help marketing solutions provider Seraph Science:

 - Generate a six-figure deal with an enterprise technology company, and

-- Hit the #1 spot for a competitive keyword on Google
+- Hit the #1 spot for several competitive keywords on Google

-Seraph Science helps enterprise companies like NetSuite and SAS generate six- to seven-figure sales deals using a c-suite marketing methodology.
+Seraph Science helps enterprise companies like NetSuite, Verizon and SAS generate six- to seven-figure sales deals using a c-suite marketing methodology.
 Their process consistently books sales appointments with senior decision makers at target accounts.

-- Identify broad B2B marketing topics around challenges that marketing managers, directors, and CMOs were trying to overcome
+- Identify relevant B2B marketing topics on challenges that marketing managers, directors, and CMOs are trying to overcome

 - Conduct customer development, market research, and competitive analysis to find gaps we could fill in the content landscape

-- Create long-form content around “sidestep topics” and distribute to communities and other channels while ranking for target keywords
+- Create long-form content around relevant topics, distribute to communities and other channels while ranking for target keywords

-With valuable and high-performing content in place, the next step was to expand Seraph’s message into other audiences.
+With valuable and high-performing content in place, the next step was to get their value proposition directly in front of their audience.